webadvanced/Honeypot-MVC/README.md

 #What is a honeypot?#

-*From wikipedia* in computer terminology, a honeypot is a trap set to detect, deflect, or in some manner counteract attempts at unauthorized use of information systems.
+*From wikipedia*: in computer terminology, a honeypot is a trap set to detect, deflect, or in some manner counteract attempts at unauthorized use of information systems.
 Generally it consists of a computer, data, or a network site that appears to be part of a network, but is actually isolated and monitored, and which seems to contain information or a resource of value to attackers.
+Simple Honeypot is a honeypot solution for ASP.NET MVC2+.

 ##Simple honeypot is, _simple_ ##